- Apply to UW

 October 5th, 2013

 Recently, Governor Matt Mead signed a proclamation in honor of Wyoming's Geography Day at the State Capitol.
 Geography students from St. Mary's and Alta Vista were in attendance.
 The Governors Office has been gracious enough to share a few of their photos with us.
 Thanks Governor Mead, and lets make sure that geography remains an important subject in our statewide curriculum!

-Also, the WGA is currently updating our membership records.
-If you would like to join the Alliance, or are already a member but have not updated your information, please send Kirk Scheffler (email@example.com) an email containing your name, your preferred email address, what school you work at, what grade and subject you teach, your school's address (including City, State, and Zip), and your preferred telephone number you can be reached at, and we will add you to our membership list!
-You will receive information about any sales on educational and instructional materials we find, website's of interest, and available alliance programs.
+If you would like to join the Alliance, or are already a member but have not updated your information, please email us at firstname.lastname@example.org with your name, your preferred email address, what school you work at, what grade and subject you teach, your school's address (including City, State, and Zip), and your preferred telephone number you can be reached at, and we will add you to our membership list!
+You will receive information about any sales on educational and instructional materials we find, websites of interest, and available alliance programs.